Otite-Git/-Host-a-Static-Website-on-AWS-S3-Bucket-With-IAM-Management-and-Terraform/README.md

 ## **Project Overview**

 This project demonstrates how to host a Static Website on AWS, utilising AWS services for a scalable, simple, storage soluton and highly available architecture.
-The key components include the usage of S3 Bucket, HTML Scripting, IAM User Management, Terraform scripting and Bash Scripting and many more.
-The setup ensures cost effectiveness as hosting the website is cheap due to the non-existence of any other components. simplicity as it holds fixed content, where each page is coded in HTML and displays the same information to every visitor.
-Lastly, Terraform supports a number of cloud providers including AWS so it can be packaged and reuse the code in form of modules
+The key components include the usage of S3 Bucket, HTML, IAM User Management, Terraform scripting, Bash and many more.
+The setup ensures cost effectiveness as hosting the website is cheap due to the non-existence of any other components.
+Simplicity as it holds fixed content, where each page is coded in HTML and displays the same information to every visitor.
+Lastly, Terraform supports a number of cloud providers including AWS so it can be packaged and reuse the code in form of modules.

 ![Low Level Architectural Diagram](https://github.com/user-attachments/assets/f0eb3f39-5be1-4e78-9e27-c0fc83eb2cdd)